atrox39/Oryn/README.md

 });
 ```

-If you pass a string, lucifer will set `Content-Type` header to `text/html`.
+If you pass a string, Oryn will set `Content-Type` header to `text/html`.

 If you pass a map or list object, it will set as `application/json`, and encode the data into JSON.